San Francisco 49ers vs. Arizona Cardinals NFL Week 9 Odds, Plays and Insights for November 7, 2021

 - In Arizona's eight games this year, it has six wins against the spread.

-- The Cardinals have been underdogs by 1.5 points or more three times this year and are 3-0 ATS in those matchups.
+- This year, the Cardinals have an ATS record of 3-0 in their three games as an underdog of 2.5 points or more.

-- Arizona's games this season have gone over the total in three out of eight opportunities (37.5%).
+- Arizona's games this season have hit the over three times in eight opportunities (37.5%).

-- Arizona is 5-1 against the spread and 6-0 overall when the team puts up more than 24.4 points.
+- Arizona is 5-1 against the spread and 6-0 overall in games when it scores more than 24.4 points.

-- Arizona is 5-2 against the spread and 6-1 overall when the team amasses more than 324.0 yards.
+- When Arizona totals more than 324.0 yards, the team is 5-2 against the spread and 6-1 overall.

 - The Cardinals have turned the ball over nine times this season, four more turnovers than the 49ers have forced (5).